Eng 121 - Syllabus Online

 • DO NOT PUT YOUR CODE # or Name on anything you post to our Discussion Board

-Your name is automatically attached to all Discussion Board posts.
-If you use your Code# it will be associated with your name thus compromising your anonymity.
+Your name is automatically attached to all Discussion Board posts..

 Plagiarism & AI (Artificial Intelligence) Policy

-Plagiarized and\or use of AI (Artificial Intelligence) generated text It is not acceptable.
+AI (Artificial Intelligence) generated text It is not acceptable. (automatic zero grade

-All written assignments are automatically scanned by Turnitin for Plagiarism and use of AI.
+• All written assignments are automatically scanned by Turnitin for Plagiarism and use of AI.
 Any incidence of plagiarism and\or AI generated usage as identified by Turnitin will then be scanned by one or more other AI\Plagiarism detectors.
-If Plagiarism and\or AI text is also found in one or more of these detectors, it will result in the following:
+If Plagiarism and\or AI text is also found in one of these detectors, as per English Department Policy it is AI generated and\or Plagiarized.
+It is unacceptable and receives a grade of zero.
+No re-write is permitted.

-• at Pof.
-Bernarducci's discretion, evidence of plagiarism and\or AI generated usage found in past and\or future assignments may result in an immediate "F" semester grade, and the offending student may be reported to the appropriate administrator for a breech of the Middlesex College Student Code of Conduct.
+• at Prof. Bernarducci's discretion, evidence of chronic plagiarism and\or AI generated usage found in past and\or future assignments may result in an immediate "F" semester grade, and the offending student may be reported to the appropriate administrator for a breech of the Middlesex College Student Code of Conduct

 Pedagogy and Rationale